Jennifer Wyatt-Speegle MA Director of Writing and College Advising | MedSchoolCoach

 Bio

 Before Jennifer got her start in education, she worked as a restaurant manager at the “Happiest Place on Earth,” Disneyland.
-While she had committed over six years to this role, she had been unable to her undergraduate degree because of it.
+While she had committed over six years to the company, she had been unable to complete her undergraduate degree, which, as a first-generation college student, had been a top goal.
 So, she quit her job in 2008 and made a quick transition to working in special education and attending a local community college.
 While it was an uncertain time, Jennifer was confident that it was the right choice for her future.

-Eventually, she transferred to California State University, Los Angeles, where she specialized in Latin American history, presented at two research conferences, and was the Co-Editor-in-Chief of the university’s historical research journal.
-After graduating summa cum laude with her BA in 2012, she started her graduate program at the University of California, San Diego.
+Eventually, Jennifer transferred to California State University, Los Angeles (CSULA), where she specialized in Latin American history, presented at two research conferences, and was the Co-Editor-in-Chief of the university’s historical research journal.
+After graduating summa cum laude with her B.A. in 2012, she started her Ph.D. program at the UC San Diego (UCSD).
 While there, she taught undergraduate writing and research courses and produced original research on women’s production of art and identity in Mexico.
-Once she completed her MA in 2017, she pivoted to curriculum, admissions consulting, and test prep.
+Around the time she was about to start writing her dissertation, she decided academia was not the path for her or her family.
+Once she completed her MA in 2017, she pivoted to curriculum development, admissions consulting, and test prep, committed to improving the student learning experiences and their outcomes.

 Jennifer enjoys helping students find their voice and encouraging them to share their unique experiences.
-More than that, she is an intuitive storyteller, and enjoys guiding others to powerful narratives.
+More than that, she is an intuitive storyteller, and enjoys guiding others to powerful narratives that they are proud to own.
 As a former non-traditional, working class, first-generation college student, Jennifer understands how hard it is to navigate the admissions process.
 By helping students with writing, she hopes to make that process a little easier.
-When she isn’t helping students at MedSchoolCoach, Jennifer enjoys going to Disneyland and building Lego sets with her husband and three children.
+When she is not helping students at MedSchoolCoach, Jennifer enjoys going to Disneyland and building Lego sets with her husband and three children.

 Jennifer zip-lined over a 250-foot waterfall on the Island of Hawaii.
 She's also afraid of heights.